Nick-Sigua/Election_Analytics_Sigua/Testing_Narratives.md

 Ideally, the best test of the afromentioned pandemic narrative would be to compare Trump's actual popular vote share in an election where the pandemic occurred to Trump's popular vote share in a simultaneous and identical election where the pandemic did not happen; if Trump's vote share were lower in the election where the pandemic occurred, such would prove the pandemic had a negative impact on Trump's electoral prospects.
 In the absence of such an ideal test, there are a few testable implications I could analyze instead that could offer some preliminary evidence for the existence of the narrative.

-The main testable implication I will consider is whether there is a negative correlation between Trump's average support in the polls and the daily increase in Covid-19 cases.
+The main testable implication I will consider is whether there was a negative correlation between Trump's average support in the polls and the daily increase in Covid-19 cases.
 This implication is justifiable given, if the coronavirus pandemic negatively impacted Trump's bid for re-election, then the increasing prevalence of the virus, i.e., a rise in daily COVID-19 cases, would be negatively related to Trump's support in the polls (thus his chances at re-election).
 Thus, by running a linear regression and observing the direction of the correlation between the two variables, I can analyze whether the data associated with such implication of the narrative is consistent with the afromentioned narrative.

 To derive this correlation, I collected data on the daily increase in national Covid-19 cases and Trump's average support in the polls from the middle of February to election day in November.
 This will allow me to plot the daily increase in Covid-19 cases and Trump's corresponding average support across the duration of the pandemic.
 The Covid-19 data came from [The Covid-19 Tracking Project](https://covidtracking.com/about-data), which collects, cross-checks, and publishes Covid-19 data based on state and territory public health authorities; the average support data come from [RealClear Politics](https://www.realclearpolitics.com/epolls/2020/president/us/general_election_trump_vs_biden-6247.html), who aggregate many national polls to derive a candidate's support in the polls.
 Given I will analyze the relationship between Trump's average support and the daily increase in Covid-19 cases over time, I will necessarily use national-level data.
 State and county-level data for Trump's average support in the polls are infrequent and limited, especially considering I want to analyze such variables throughout the pandemic; thus, such data is not tenable.